 Widener Law Commonwealth reserves the right to photograph and videotape students, faculty, staff, guests, and visitors while on university property and university-sponsored functions off our campus.
-These images, video, and audio may be used on the Widener Law Commonwealth website and associated sites such as Flickr and Facebook, and for promotional purposes, including use in the university magazines, newsletters, press releases, booklets, brochures, and other publications.
+These images, video, and audio may be used on any Widener University website and associated sites such as Flickr Instagram, and Facebook, and for promotional purposes, including use in the university magazines, newsletters, press releases, booklets, brochures, and other publications.